About this strategy

 Introduction video

-This priority focuses on providing victims of domestic abuse, and their children, with quality support to keep them safe.
+This priority focuses on providing victims and survivors of domestic abuse, and their children, with quality support to keep them safe.
 This includes meeting the requirements of the Domestic Abuse Act.
-Providing safe housing to enable victims to leave their abusive situation.
-Also counselling and therapeutic support to provide victims with the confidence they need to move on.
+It provides safe housing to allow victims and survivors to leave their abusive situation.
+There's also counselling and therapeutic support to provide victims with the confidence they need to move on.
 It's our priority that our domestic abuse services meet the needs of our communities.

 Our aims:

-• Increase our capacity for providing safe housing to victims of domestic abuse
+Increase our capacity for providing safe housing to victims and survivors of domestic abuse

-Purchase extra housing units in order to accommodate victims with complex needs and diversify the pool of housing options available.
+• Purchase extra housing units in order to temporarily accommodate victims and survivors with complex needs and diversify the pool of housing options available.

-Look at the possibilities of creating a housing advocacy role.
+• Create a Housing Placement Coordinator post to support victims and survivors of domestic abuse access safe and suitable accommodation.
 Utilising the homeless prevention fund (targeting the rent arrears/cost of bonds).
-Unblock housing problems for victims and perpetrators.
+Unblock housing problems for victims and survivors and perpetrators

-Commission a service which is robust and inclusive.
-Addresses the needs found in our 2021 Needs Assessment.
+• Ensure our domestic abuse service remains robust and inclusive.
+Addressing the needs found in our 2021 Needs Assessment.

-Contribute to and monitor two full posts working with LGBT+ and BME victims and survivors of domestic abuse.
+• Contribute to and monitor two full posts working with LGBT+ and BME victims and survivors and survivors of domestic abuse.

 2. Preventing domestic abuse